anandprabhakar0507/Big-boss-alexa-skill/README.md

 # Big-boss-alexa-skill
 this is amazon alexa skill created by me (ap@anandprabhakar.me) during learning from codeacademy.

-## start by saying "open big. boss."
+## start by saying "open big boss"

-### and then say like "Alexa ask big. boss. to tell me something interesting"
+### and then say like "Alexa ask big boss to tell me something interesting"
-### and use the intents below like "Alexa ask big. boss. to tell me something very very interesting"
+### and use the intents below like "Alexa ask big boss to tell me something very very interesting"
-### just use you intents after "Alexa ask big. boss. to your desired intent from below list of intents here"
+### just use you intents after "Alexa ask big boss  to your desired intent from below list of intents here"
   and thats all.

             "intents": [